Severnaya Zemlya: Geography

 Severnaya Zemlya comprises four major islands – October Revolution, Bolshevik, Komsomolets, and Pioneer – and around 70 smaller islands, covering a total area of about 37000 km2.
 It is separated from the Taymyr Peninsula by the Vilkitsky Strait.
-Komsomolets is separated from Canada's northernmost point, Cape Columbia, by under 2000km.
+Komsomolets is separated from Canada's northernmost point, Cape Columbia, by under 2000 km.

 Four of the main islands are largely glaciated, October Revolution, Komsomolets, and Pioneer, as well as the smaller Schmidt Island at the northwestern limit.
 The glacierised area on Bolshevik, the southernmost main island of the group, covers about a quarter of its land's surface.
 The southmost point of Severnaya Zemlya is Cape Neupokoyev at the SW end of Bolshevik Island.
 The highest point of the archipelago is 965 m Mount Karpinsky, the summit of the Karpinsky Glacier, an ice dome on October Revolution Island.
 The Red Army Strait separates Komsomolets Island from October Revolution Island and the broader Shokalsky Strait Bolshevik Island from October Revolution Island.
 Both straits connect the Kara Sea in the west with the Laptev Sea in the east.

 This archipelago encloses the northern limits of the Kara Sea on its western shores, together with Novaya Zemlya, located roughly 1000 km to the southwest.
 The large rivers Ob and Yenisei, among others, flow from the south into this marginal sea area of the Arctic Ocean, with their abundant waters contributing to a climate with relatively high precipitation despite the prevalent extreme cold temperatures of the high latitude.
 The Laptev Sea, where the mighty Lena River steadily expands its large delta, lies to the east of Severnaya Zemlya.
 The topographic relief of the archipelago is quite smooth, with Neoproterozoic and Palaeozoic sedimentary successions dominating its bedrock geology.